New volume 2012-07-04 13:34:26 description

-And Peter slyly pointed out, it may be somewhat like the future, if we aren't careful.
+And Peter slyly pointed out, it may be somewhat like the future if we aren't careful.
 He artfully repeated the anti-medical care harangues which are now commonly issued by various liberal politicians, denouncing the extravagant care we are supposed to provide, and the uncaring attitude toward the uninsured sick.
-Having resonated with any left-leaning members of the audience, he proceeded to describe what things are like when government provides the care, and how it feels to observe the limitations of a real bureaucracy.
+Having resonated with any left-leaning members of the audience, he proceeded to describe what things are like when the government provides the care, and how it feels to observe the limitations of a real bureaucracy.
 Just for a start, he isn't allowed to call himself a doctor.
 He's a provider of care.
-And to go on, not only are the prisoners three to a room designed for two, but one quarter of those without cells, sleep on the bare floor,
+And to go on, not only are the prisoners three to a room designed for two but one-quarter of those without cells, sleep on the bare floor,

 |Delaware State Prison Patch|